MrigankGoel/AI-Agents/README.md

 PyTorch is a Python library for neural networks.
 It’s easy to use and great for deep learning.

 ## Tensors
-Tensors are arrays optimized for math.
-They’re the core of PyTorch for storing data like images.
+Tensors are arrays optimized for math, used to store data like images.

 ```python
 import torch